HA-MC/HA-MC/README.md

 ### Hello!
 I'm [HA-MC](https://github.com/HA-MC) 👋

-Hello!
 I'm technology enthusiast with a background in mathematics, specializing in the exciting intersection of research and **Artificial Intelligence**.
 I'm dedicated to expanding my expertise in key areas of technology, including:

 - LLMs and AI Forecasting
 - Full Stack Development